Speaking and Writing Center Workshop Request Form

 Brainstorming, Thesis Development, and Outlining: This workshop explores the early stages of the writing process, taking students through activities designed to help them make early progress on their assignment as well as understand how brainstorming can lead to a thesis statement and the thesis statement can determine what kind of organizational structure (outline) will best suit their purpose.
 This workshop is designed to be one full class session (50 or 75 minutes).

 Avoiding Plagiarism: This workshop focuses on showing students how to incorporate, contextualize, and engage in conversation with sources.
 While there is some attention to citing—mostly discussing what the purpose of citation is—this workshop does not teach to any particular citation method nor does it explicitly go over how to create a correct citation.
 The focus is much more on the correct and responsible use of sources.
 This workshop is 50 minutes.
+It can be extended to 75 minutes to give students time to work on their projects implementing what they have just learned.

 Incorporating Visuals/Presentation Slides: This workshop focuses on visual rhetoric and how to consider which visuals best serve your purpose, theme, tone, etc. It will also touch on how to cite/give credit to visuals either in papers and/or on slides.
 If you indicate in the comments which is more appropriate, we can tailor this to focus more on incorporating visual representations of data (i.e. charts, graphs) into papers as well as how to properly reference them or we can focus on the creation of slides for a presentation.
 This workshop is designed to take 50 minutes but can be expanded to 75 if you would like students to work on their visuals in class.

 From Paper to Presentation: This workshop helps students to take their essay and turn it into a presentation, taking into consideration how organization and transitions might change, how to visually represent material that was previously in text form, and how to adapt the paper to fit within the time constraints of the presentation.
 We will also briefly provide some public speaking tips.
-This workshop is designed to take 50 minutes but can be expanded to 75 if you would like students to begin re-organizing their papers to be appropriate to a presentation.
+This workshop is designed to take a full class session (50 or 75 minutes).
+75 minute classes will have more time to participate in designed activities.

 Peer Revision Workshop: Writing: This workshop briefly goes over the difference between revision and editing, with a focus on what it means to revise and make global changes to a piece of writing.
 The majority of the workshop will focus on a guided peer revision, with students breaking into small working groups.
-We will provide questions for them to consider (based on our assignment if provided ahead of time) to help them provide useful feedback to one another.
+We will provide questions for them to consider (based on your assignment if provided ahead of time) to help them provide useful feedback to one another.
 Students should come to this workshop with drafts of their work, preferably in hard copy.
 This workshop is designed to take a full class session (50 or 75 minutes).

 Speaking though Anxiety: This workshop considers the reasons we experience speaking apprehension and gives students tools to combat their anxiety.
 We will discuss speaking apprehension about public speaking (presentations) as well as apprehension about participating in class discussion (small and large group).
 Students will engage in activities to practice these anxiety-combatting techniques.
 This workshop is designed to take a full class session (50 or 75 minutes).